TinyStepper

 World Health Organization

-WHO’s physical activity guidelines for children under five (180 minutes per day) inform how we categorise activities by energy level and duration.
+WHO’s physical activity guidelines for children under five (180 minutes per day), Child Growth Standards, and global developmental norms inform how we categorise activities and frame age-appropriate expectations for an international audience.

 Visit World Health Organization